 The hydrogeologic system described above is summarized on Figure 4.5, a map of hydrogeologic units, and on Figure 4.6, a map of the boundary conditions (inflows and outflows of water) on the system.
-The hydrogeologic units and boundary conditions presented form the basis of the numerical groundwater-flow model.
+(Note that Figure 4.6 does not indicate the riparian area along Percha Creek near Hillsboro; the stream system on upper Percha is fed by local precipitation and runoff, not by regional groundwater discharge.)
+The hydrogeologic units (Fig. 4.5) and boundary conditions (Fig. 4.6) presented form the basis of the numerical groundwater-flow model.